 In this implementation guide OBR-28 (Result Copies To) is populated with the identities of any providers to whom the ordering provider would like to send copies of the test result (copy-to providers).
 To accommodate most common scenarios, the LOI_RC_Component profile is defined to determine whether the message may contain any number of recipients (MSH-21 contains this profile), or whether up to 5 recipients may be sent.

-While a method of identifying result copies has been provided in this specification, labs are not obligated to comply with result copy requests.
-Ordering providers and labs shall separately agree upon the details of supporting such requests.
-When supported by both parties, the Ordering Provider shall include the required identifying information of the colleagues that the provider would like to receive the patient’s results.
+While a method of identifying result copies has been provided in this specification, labs are not obligated to comply with result copy requests when the lab is unable to validate the end point.

 When OBR-28 is populated, additional information describing the address or other contact information of the copy-to provider(s) shall also be provided in the PRT segment.
 The number and sequence of the copy-to providers listed in the PRT segments shall match the number and sequence of the copy-to providers listed in the OBR-28 field of the preceding OBR segment.